ARMmbed/uvisor-helloworld/README.md

 ### Debugging

 Failures and faults captured by the uVisor will trigger a system halt.
 For some specific faults the uVisor will enable an LED blinking pattern which is specific to the error encountered.
-Please refer to the [uvisor-lib documentation](https://github.com/ARMmbed/uvisor-lib) for details.
+Please refer to the [uvisor-lib documentation](https://github.com/ARMmbed/uvisor-lib) for a complete list of the available blinking patterns.

-Debugging messages are silenced by default.
-If you want to enabled them, you need to build a new version of uvisor-lib starting from the uVisor source code, with the debug option enabled.
-All messages are always printed through the semihosting interface; a debugger must be connected to the board to observe them.
-This process is described in the [uVisor documentation](https://github.com/ARMmbed/uvisor) and is repeated here briefly:
+Further debugging messages are silenced by default.
+If you want to enable them, you need to build a new version of uvisor-lib starting from the uVisor source code, with the debug option enabled.
+All messages are always printed through the semihosting interface, hence a debugger must be connected to the board to observe them.
+Make sure you have the latest [uVisor source code](https://github.com/ARMmbed/uvisor) and proceede as follows:

 ```bash
 # assuming this is your code tree: